GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

     problem.
 It passes once again.
 And it passes the next, *even more difficult*, test too!
 You are starting to believe that there may be no bugs in this code...

-  * You're a doctor who as a **belief** about a diagnosis based on symptoms and experience..
+  * You're a doctor who has some previous experience with the symptoms that are presenting for the current patient and you've diagnosed this sort of condition many times before...